Amplitude-Developer-Docs/amplitude-dev-center/docs/data/creating-your-tracking-plan.md

 Now that we know what a [Tracking Plan](/what-is-a-tracking-plan) is and how it can benefit your company, let's get started.

-The Iteratively web app allows all stakeholders to collaborate on a single source of truth for analytics definitions.
+The Amplitude Data web app allows all stakeholders to collaborate on a single source of truth for analytics definitions.
 It keeps everyone in sync on what data to track, when, and why, and maintains a consistent schema across engineering, product management, data science, and other consumers of analytics data.

 ### Step 1: Add your Sources